Licensed Insurance Agent

 Although Medicare is a great program for covering your standard medical expenses, like hospital, doctor and prescription coverage, there are a lot of gaps that can end up costing you thousand of dollars out of pocket.
-These are some of the programs available to help you cover some of the expense and risk of what Medicare does not cover:
+There are additional programs available to help you cover some of these expenses that Medicare does not cover.

 A hospital stay can be traumatic — to your health, wallet, and family.
 Even if you have other medical insurance, some costs won’t be covered.
 That’s when a Hospital Indemnity insurance plan can provide peace of mind by offering customized protection that pays benefits in your time of need.

 Hospitalization is expensive on its own, but it’s easy to overlook the additional costs you can incur while you’re hospitalized.
 Deductibles and co-pays will start piling up, and you may require follow-up outpatient care or a stay in a nursing facility.
 That’s where Hospital Indemnity insurance fills in the gaps in a way other insurance plans don’t.
 You receive your benefit directly, and you may use the payment however you want — from deductibles to travel and lodging expenses.

 Health insurance and Medicare cover some costs associated with a hospital stay, but not all of them.
 Hospital insurance acts as a supplemental plan to your existing primary insurance coverage to ensure you’re not dipping into your savings account or retirement income to pay for your hospitalization.

 If you were diagnosed with cancer or suffered a heart attack or stroke, the last thing you would want to worry about is your finances.
 Cancer, Heart Attack and Stroke Insurance helps you receive the financial peace of mind that allows you to focus on what matters most – your recovery.